-Ogallala implemented a Tourism Development project during the program year, which will assist 3,288 persons, 2,901 of which are low and moderate income persons and 1 business.
+The Tourism Development projects awarded during the program year will also assist 5,309 persons, 2,717 of which are low and moderate income persons and 4 business.

 The above narrative discusses awards and projected accomplishments for the Economic Development Program, as the majority of projects are completed over a twenty-four month period, and not within twelve months.
-Please see the CDBG Program Narrative and the Financial Status update for B-17-DC-31-0001 within the 2017 CAPER Appendix for further details concerning the CDBG Program.
+Please see the CDBG Program Narrative and the Financial Status update for B-18-DC-31-0001 within the 2018 CAPER Appendix for further details concerning the CDBG Program.